golang/proposal/design/14313-benchmark-format.md

 ## Proposal

 A Go benchmark data file is a UTF-8 textual file consisting of a sequence of lines.
-Configuration lines and benchmark result lines, described below, have semantic meaning in the reporting of benchmark results.
+Configuration lines, benchmark result lines, and unit metadata lines, described below, have semantic meaning in the reporting of benchmark results.

 All other lines in the data file, including but not limited to